-A student whose expulsion is upheld after having followed the college`s student complaint and appeal procedure, may file a further appeal through the Complaints process of the Superintendent of Private Career Colleges, provided the students are attending a program approved under the Private Career Colleges Act, 2005.
+A student whose expulsion is upheld after having followed the college`s student complaint and appeal procedure, may file a further appeal through the Complaints process of the Superintendent of Career Colleges, provided the students are attending a program approved under the Ontario Career Colleges Act, 2005.
 If a student`s appeal is successful and he/she is eventually reinstated as part of the internal college or Ministry appeal processes, then the college will arrange for the student to make up the training time that he/she had missed since the date of expulsion specified in the written notification.

 Settlement of student`s accounts, for students that have expelled, will be completed under the College`s Fee Refund Policy, using the effective date of expulsion as the final day of attendance in their program of study.